Sweetie Belle:We did it, girls! We found the one! Who will send our teacher's heart a-flutter!

 Maybe Ever After: The ending leaves the possibility of Cheerilee and Big Mac getting together for real very open, while still being ambiguous enough to avoid conflict with the Aesop.

-The Meadow Run: A variantóBig Mac and Cheerilee are running toward each other at the episode's end since they can't stand being separated by the CMC, but Big Mac spends part of it at the bottom of a hole and by its end, the love potion is broken.
+The Meadow Run: A variantóBig Mac and Cheerilee are running toward each other at the episode's end since they can't stand being separated by the CMC, but Big Mac spends part of it at the bottom of a hole and by its end, the love poison's effects have worn off.

 My Sister Is Off Limits: Initially Apple Bloom is hesitant to hook Cheerilee up with her brother but she gets over it rather quickly.
 Instead of the usual 'no one is good enough' attitude, she's worried that Big Mac will be too shy to make it work.